voi-api/voi-api.github.io/maas-light.md

-no-parking |  An area where rentals can't be ended* parking-spot |  An area where a rental must be ended* slow-zone |  An area where a vehicle's max-speed will be lowered, the maximum speed is not available.
+no-parking |  An area where rentals can't be ended* parking-spot |  An area where a rental must be ended* slow-zone |  An area where a vehicle's max-speed will be lowered, the maximum speed is not available. no-go-zone |  An area vechiles may stop(depending on configuration) and you cannot end the ride.

 Each operational zone operates with either mandatory parking spots or a free-floating fleet.
 That means a zone can only have either no-parking or parking-spot zone areas, never both.